GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/205508019-2bdb44e0-0e27-45e1-95cc-d5f4078f890e.png)

-Now with that done, the page is complete... a popup will appear and you can take a tour on how to create a post...
+Now with that done, the page is complete... a popup will appear, and you can take a tour on how to create a post...

 ![image](https://user-images.githubusercontent.com/72948843/205508246-90640bba-22d4-46e4-8519-59bff054ef75.png)